-The most convenient way to get to Tratu from Tallinn is to take the Lux Express coach.
-The buses leave every hour, from Tallinn Coach Station (address: Lastekodu 46, 10144, Tallinn) to Tartu Coach Station (address: Turu 2, 51014, Tartu).
+The most convenient way to get to Tartu from Tallinn is to take the Lux Express coach.
+The buses leave every hour, from the Tallinn Airport as well as the Tallinn Coach Station (address: Lastekodu 46, 10144, Tallinn) to Tartu Coach Station (address: Turu 2, 51014, Tartu).
 The journey lasts for 2.5 hours, but time flies when you are seated in the lounge area.
 The coaches have free WiFi, hot beverages, and an entertainment system onboard.
-The bus also stops at the Tallinn airport when going to Tartu and on the return journey as well.
+The bus also stops at the Tallinn airport on the return journey as well.
 Bus tickets can be bought from here or also from Tallinn Coach Station.

 FROM TALLINN BY TRAIN